 All this led to a stalemate.
 Once Anne relented and gave in to Henry, she became pregnant and forced his hand.
 Since the Pope wouldn’t grant Henry an annulment of his marriage to Catherine, he decided to divorce himself from the Catholic Church.
 He made himself Head of the Church of England allowing the Archbishop of Canterbury to declare Henry’s marriage to Catherine null and void.
 Henry then married Anne Boleyn.

 From this point on, Catherine was basically under house arrest.
 She was moved from castle to castle and not allowed to see her daughter.
-Her servants were reduced to the minimum and she had little money for food or clothing and finally succumbed to illness in January of 1536.
+Her servants were reduced to the minimum and she had little money for food or clothing and finally succumbed to illness on January 7, 1536.
 It is said when they did an autopsy, her heart had a black mass in it.
 It wouldn’t be a stretch to say this proud Spanish princess died of a broken heart.
 She was buried in Peterborough Cathedral in Peterborough, Cambridgeshire.